ChicoState/PantryPal/Documentation/README.md

 ```

 ### 4.1.
 Fixing Vulnerabilities
-You may encounter vulnerabilities when installing packages.
-To fix these vulnerabilities, run the following command in the root of the project directory:
+You may encounter the following when installing packages:
 ```bash
 4 vulnerabilities (1 high, 3 critical)